 So what are the most commonly used addictive drugs in the U.S.?
 The most commonly abused substances are:

-To understand both what makes a certain drug addictive, and why people use it, requires an understanding of how addiction forms and the difference between addiction and dependence.
+To understand both what makes a certain drug addictive requires an understanding of how addiction form.
 Due to the nature of drugs, their chemical makeup and how they affect the brain and body, different drugs will prompt different reactions for people who use them and will vary in the ability to cause addiction or dependence.